dCache/dcache-book2/config-stage-protection.md

 + [Definition of the White List](#definition-of-the-white-list)

 A dCache system administrator may specify a list of DNs/FQANs which are allowed to trigger tape restores for files not being available on disk.
 Users, requesting tape-only files, and not being on that *white list, will* receive a permission error and no tape operation is launched.
-Stage protection can be enhanced to allow authorization specific to a DCACHE storage group.
+Stage protection can be enhanced to allow authorization specific to a dCache storage group.
 The additional configuration parameter is optional allowing the stage protection to be backwards compatible when stage authorization is not specific to a storage group.

 CONFIGURATION OF STAGE PROTECTION
 =================================